eswarachitimi/Mulesoft/DataWeave/Data Weave Operators.md

 - update_expression supports multiple case expressions.

-> [!]
-The update operator doesn’t mutate the existing value.
+> [!NOTE] The update operator doesn’t mutate the existing value.
 Instead, the operator creates a new value with the updated expressions.